Services for People with Disabilities | Easy Access (Stamford ADA)

 The door-to-door transportation service has a diverse fleet of vehicles and drivers receive intensive training in defensive driving and sensitivity to the special needs of the elderly and persons with disabilities.
 However, they do not enter homes and do not go beyond the lobby of a building.

-For safe riding, passengers are required to use seatbelts.
+For safe riding, passengers are required to use seatbelts/ and or shoulder harnesses.
 If you need assistance, ask the driver.

 Service Days and Hours